liclac/dgo2poc/README.md

 me, err := cl.User("@me")
 ```

-Second, because a context can carry arbitrary data, we can do something like this.
+Because a context can carry arbitrary data, we can now do something like this.

 ```go
 // Handler functions take a context as their first argument.